 City of Los Angeles, CEQA

 Robert P. Silverstein represented a neighborhood association opposed to a park expansion project which would have caused adverse noise, lighting and safety impacts to the community.
 Mr. Silverstein filed a lawsuit against the City of Los Angeles alleging violations of CEQA, including by the City’s failure to properly study the project’s environmental impacts and by adopting a Notice of Exemption.
 The City withdrew the project approvals and modified the project to eliminate the disputed elements.

 Based on CEQA objections, Robert P. Silverstein defeated the proposed installation of 70-foot-high pole lights for night games on athletic fields in a quiet residential neighborhood.
 His work also led to the construction of a sound attenuating barrier for the benefit of the neighborhood.

 City of Los Angeles, Eminent Domain and Land Use

-Robert P. Silverstein represented the developer of gasoline service station who was expanding his site to include a quick serve retail and drive-through restaurant.
+Robert P. Silverstein represented the developer of a gasoline service station who was expanding his site to include a quick serve retail and drive-through restaurant.
 Mr. Silverstein helped the client obtain a zone change and conditional use permit.
 Mr. Silverstein worked with the Mayor’s development team and Councilmember’s office.
 Mr. Silverstein resolved complicated issues with the City’s Planning Department, Bureau of Engineering, Building & Safety Department, and Department of Transportation.
-Using constitutional arguments, Mr. Silverstein defeated the Bureau of Engineering’s request that the City Zoning Administrator condition approval of the project on the forced “dedication” of a portion of the client’s property and closure of one of the client’s driveways.
+Using constitutional arguments, Mr. Silverstein defeated the Bureau of Engineering’s request that the City Zoning Administrator condition approval of the project on the forced “dedication” of a portion of the client’s property and closure of one of the client’s driveways.”